Are you looking for some of the best things to do at Disney World for Adults?

 The massive sundae is served in an actual kitchen sink and features eight scoops of ice cream with all of the toppings you can imagine.

-One of the more unique dining options at Walt Disney World is to take a progressive dinner tour around the monorail resorts, which include:
+One of the more unique dining options at Walt Disney World is to take a progressive dinner tour (temporarily suspended) around the monorail resorts, which include:

 - Polynesian Village

 You can do this with Disney as a separately paid dinner, or by yourself and have even more fun by choosing what your options are and exploring the resorts between courses.

 The Perfect Monorail Meal Dining Itinerary at Disney World